Merck Manual

 Bell palsy (a type of facial nerve palsy) is sudden weakness or paralysis of muscles on one side of the face due to malfunction of the 7th cranial nerve (facial nerve).
 This nerve moves the facial muscles, stimulates the salivary and tear glands, enables the front two thirds of the tongue to detect tastes, and controls a muscle involved in hearing.

-• The cause may be a viral infection or an immune disorder that causes the facial nerve to swell.
+• The cause of Bell palsy may be a viral infection or an immune disorder that causes the facial nerve to swell, or the cause may be unknown.

 • People may feel pain behind the ear, then one side of the face may become weak or completely paralyzed, and they may be unable to taste with the front of the tongue on the affected side.